 Don’t risk it.
 The pain management doctors at Redefine Healthcare are experts at diagnosing and treating your pain.
 Call today to schedule an appointment.

 If you have a pain in your back or neck, it may be caused by a pinched nerve.
 When nerves are compressed or irritated by surrounding tissue, it’s known as nerve impingement.
-When this happens, you may experience severe pain, discomfort, numbness or weakness, and the pain may even radiate to other parts of your body.
+You may experience severe pain, discomfort, numbness, or weakness, and the pain may even radiate to other parts of your body.

-Proper diagnosis and treatment of a pinched nerve or any other condition causing back or neck pain gives you the best opportunity for healing.
+Proper diagnosis of the root cause of your back or neck pain gives you the best opportunity for healing.
 At Redefine Healthcare in northern New Jersey, you’ll find comprehensive care from the best pain management experts who use the most advanced, non-invasive treatments to help you manage your pain.
-Don’t let a pinched nerve in the back slow you down when solutions are so near at hand!
+Don’t let pain slow you down when solutions are so near at hand!

 Symptoms of a Pinched Nerve

-Your symptoms and their severity vary, based on the location of your pinched nerve.
-Some of the most common symptoms of a pinched nerve include:
+Your symptoms and their severity vary, based on the location of your compressed nerve.
+Some of the most common symptoms include:

 - Pain that may be sharp, burning or aching